 2) 60 Scholastic Little Leveled Readers Learn to Read Preschool Kindergarten First Grade Children’s Book Lot

 Considering that the 60 Scholastic Little Leveled Readers Book Lot is comprised of the first four reading levels, the reading tools then are properly specified for a child’s early stages of development.
-It helps out a lot for those who are having difficulties in reading, as well.

 According to a reading specialist, the reason why all of the books are printed in black and white is to attract the reader’s attention towards the words and nothing else.
 Meaning, it is to develop FOCUS.
 Many teachers are surprised how this idea works in engaging children with all the word plays as well as gradation in each story.

 The physical size is quite small so it is another good feature.
 The set may not be advisable to higher grade learners because the book only has 8 pages designed for little reads effective for beginners.
 Make use of the reading strategies guide included to help you how to best use the books as a learning tool for your children or students.

 These reading books will serve as great practice materials used along with reading strategies for better learning.